 Can you watch the centrifugal switch while it’s running?
 Does it operate shortly after the motor starts?

-the centrifugal switch comes on simultaniously with the motor starting. the motor sounds normal and up to speed.
+the centrifugal switch comes on simultaneously with the motor starting. the motor sounds normal and up to speed.

-Well, like Bill said, it’s likely the motor.
+Well, as Bill said, it’s likely the motor.

 Is there a motor shop near you?
 You could take it there to have it checked.
 But before you do that, have you got a model number for this machine and/or the motor itself?